chanzuckerberg/miniwdl/README.md

 - `make pretty` reformats the code with [black](https://github.com/python/black)
 - `make check` validates the code with [Pylint](https://www.pylint.org/) and [Pyre](https://pyre-check.org/)

-As the test suite takes several minutes to run, you can e.g. `python3 -m unittest -f tests/test_5stdlib.py` to run relevant subsets.
+To quickly run only a relevant subset of the tests, you can e.g. `python3 -m unittest -f tests/test_5stdlib.py`.
+To invoke the command-line interface (`miniwdl` command once installed), e.g. `python3 -m WDL check ...` or `python3 -m WDL run ...`.

 ## Security